 11. Become part of a global community

 This is a very friendly industry to be in, with designers regularly sharing their work, inspiration and ideas, and helping each other out with tips, advice and feedback.
-You just need to look online at platforms such as Dribbble, Behance and Cargo Collective to see how engaged and helpful the design community can be.
-This translates offline as well and you'll find that most major cities will have regular events and meet-ups, so it can be a really sociable job too.
+You need to look online at platforms such as Dribbble, Behance and Cargo Collective to see how engaged and helpful the design community can be.
+This translates offline as well and you'll find that most major cities will have regular events and meet-ups so that it can be a sociable job too.

 12. You get to make a difference in the world